JibinleafOne/keeper-app/README.md

 - Clean and modern UI using Tailwind CSS.
 - Fully responsive and accessible across all devices.

+## Features / Updates
+- Removed horizontal scroll issue for cleaner layout.
+- Users can now only add notes when both the title and content fields are filled.

 ## Tech Stack
 - **Frontend**: React, Tailwind CSS
 - **Deployment**: Vercel, Netlify